alpha-xone/xbbg/docs/index.rst

 ==========

-*0.6.6* - Add flexibility to use reference exchange as market hour definition (so that it's not necessary to add ``.yml`` for new tickers, provided the exchange was defined in ``/xbbg/markets/exch.yml``).
+*0.6.6* - Add flexibility to use reference exchange as market hour definition (so that it's not necessary to add ``.yml`` for new tickers, provided that the exchange was defined in ``/xbbg/markets/exch.yml``).
 See example of ``bdib`` below for more details.

 *0.6.0* - Speed improvements and tick data availablity